 - Pentesting is a simulated hacker attack by a third (ethical) party to find vulnerabilities.
-These vulnerabilities can be technical, like misconfigured or outdated databases, weak passwords, or DDOS-protection, but also organizational, when a social engineering, for example, phishing attack is conducted within this.
-Besides additional modules like social engeerining, pentests differ in the scope and the information that the attackers receive, ranging from purely external without prior knowledge to internal attacks behind the firm’s firewall.
+These vulnerabilities can be technical, like misconfigured or outdated databases, weak passwords, or DDOS-protection, but also organizational, when social engineering, for example, a phishing attack is conducted within this.
+Besides additional modules like social engineering, pentests differ in the scope and information the attackers receive, ranging from purely external without prior knowledge to internal attacks behind the firm’s firewall.

 - Security Information and Event Management (SIEM) Software